-INST 110 LEARNING IN VIRTUAL COMMUNITY

-This course serves as the introductory course for the degree.
+INST 110 LEARNING IN VIRTUAL COMMUNITY 3 This course serves as the introductory course for the degree.
 It introduces students to the unique context and skill sets of the accelerated adult online environment, including experiential learning and writing, as well as an orientation to learning within a cohort or community-based model.

-HERITAGE OF WESTERN THOUGHT INST 161 AND CIVILIZATION
+INST 161 HERITAGE OF WESTERN THOUGHT AND CIVILIZATION

 This course surveys the emergence of modern Western civilization to global stature through its literature, philosophy and history-from the French Revolution through the end of the Cold War.
 It asks how modern Western civilization has incorporated the industrial, intellectual, scientific, and political revolutions of the 19th and 20th centuries.
 The class is organized around a core of readings in primary sources.
+Satisifies the general education requirement for Cultural and Global Awareness/Western Tradition.